 Why Prompt Engineering Matters

-While LLMs like GPT-3 are powerful at generating human-like text, they are not inherently aware of the specifics of your database schema or the nuances of SQL queries.
-This is where prompt engineering comes into play.
-It involves crafting a well-structured and informative prompt or query for the model so it can generate SQL commands that accurately reflect the user’s intent and the database structure.
+While LLMs like GPT-3 have a significant ability to produce human-like content, they are not inherently knowledgeable about your database schema or the meaning of SQL commands.
+This is where prompt engineering for SQL comes into play.
+This is about creating a good prompt or question for the model so that it can generate SQL commands that accurately reflect both the user’s intent and the database structure.

 - Table: Customers